HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Introduction

-It is well known that using non-individualized HRTFs, which are not personally tailored to a listener, can significantly compromise spatial audio performance.
-For example, studies have shown that generic HRTFs can often lead to impaired sound source localization, as the accurate spectral cues that are needed for spatial perception are strongly influenced by individual anatomical features, particularly the shape of the listeners' pinnae~\cite{stitt2019auditory, lu2025bicg}.
-In addition to causing localization errors, non-individualized HRTFs have also been shown to negatively impact perceptual qualities such as externalization, immersion, timbral coloration, realism, and spatial depth~\cite{werner2016summary, engel2019effect,zhao2025cross}.
-Furthermore, the use of poorly matched HRTFs can reduce a listener’s ability to segregate and understand speech in complex auditory scenes, including multi-talker environments or in the cocktail party scenario~\cite{cuevas20193d,yao2022individualization,coleman2018audio}.
+They can also reduce perceptual qualities such as externalization, realism, and immersion, and may negatively affect task performance in virtual environments.
+These findings motivate the need for HRTF personalization in immersive audio systems.
+In terms of HRTF personalization, various methods have been proposed showing that generic HRTFs can often lead to impaired sound source localization, as the accurate spectral cues needed for spatial perception are strongly influenced by individual anatomical features, particularly the shape of the listeners' pinnae~\cite{stitt2019auditory, lu2025bicg}.
+In addition to causing localization errors, non-individualized HRTFs have also been shown to negatively impact perceptual qualities such as externalization~\cite{baumgartner2021decision}, immersion, timbral coloration, realism, and spatial depth~\cite{majdak2014acoustic,armstrong2018perceptual}.
+Furthermore, the use of poorly matched HRTFs can reduce a listener’s ability to segregate and understand speech in complex auditory scenes, including multi-talker environments or in the cocktail party scenario~\cite{oehler2023importance,poirier2018impact}.
 These drawbacks highlight the need and importance of personalization of HRTFs to be able to deliver accurate and immersive auditory experiences ~\cite{hogg2021polynomial,guezenoc2020hrtf,zhang2020individual,marggraf2025impact}.

-In terms of HRTF personalization, various methods have been proposed, including direct acoustic measurements ~\cite{engel2023sonicom}, 3D surface scanning ~\cite{dinakaran2018perceptually,zhang2020modeling}, anthropometry-based models~\cite{grijalva2016manifold, wang2020global,zhang2023grid}, and selection from databases of measured HRTFs~\cite{marggraf2024hrtf}.
+Various approaches to HRTF personalization have been proposed, including direct acoustic measurements ~\cite{engel2023sonicom}, 3D surface scanning ~\cite{dinakaran2018perceptually,zhang2020modeling,pirard2025enhancing,pirard2026photogrammetry}, anthropometry-based models~\cite{grijalva2016manifold, wang2020global,zhang2023grid}, and selection from databases of measured HRTFs~\cite{marggraf2024hrtf}.
 Among these, taking a direct acoustic measurement still remains the `gold standard', as it is able to capture the listener-specific filtering effects precisely using in-ear microphones and controlled speaker arrays~\cite{braren2021towards,lee2022hrtf,niwa2018efficient}.
 However, this approach is time-consuming, requires specialized equipment, and must be conducted in a noise-free environment, limiting its scalability and motivating the development of more practical alternatives.

 To alleviate some of the downsides and difficulties with taking a direct acoustic measurement of a spatially dense HRTF, HRTF spatial upsampling has emerged as a promising alternative approach~\cite{siripornpitak2022spatial,zhao2025head}.
 It aims to reconstruct high-resolution HRTFs from a sparse set of acoustic measurements, significantly reducing the number of required sampling points.
 By leveraging spatial correlations and the underlying structure in HRTF data, upsampling methods enable efficient personalization while reducing measurement time and hardware needs.